Bluecraft-AI/LeadLines-Mark-1/LeadLines GitHub Project Structure.md

 The application uses a consistent layout structure across all pages:
 - `src/components/common/MainLayout.jsx` - Main application layout with:
-  - Top panel: Contains "LeadLines" text left-aligned directly above the sidebar menu options
+  - Top panel: Contains the AI Agent button on the right side
-  - Left sidebar: Width optimized (w-44) to fit "CSV Upload" text with standard text size
+  - Left sidebar: Contains the LeadLines button at the top, followed by navigation menu items
+  - LeadLines button: Positioned at the top of the sidebar, vertically aligned with the top panel
+  - Navigation menu: Dashboard, CSV Upload, and Submissions links below the LeadLines button
   - Profile icon: Positioned at the bottom of the sidebar with dropdown menu
   - Strict scroll containment: Scrolling is strictly contained within the main content area only
-  - Consistent text alignment: LeadLines text and sidebar menu options share the same left padding
   - Responsive design: Optimized for various screen sizes while maintaining alignment

 ### Routes and Navigation Paths